BurakKaragol/C/README.md

 # README
-|C trials
+-C trials
-|-All codes have turkish variable names and words
+-Codes do have Turkish variable names and words
-|--All free to use...